-- 9. Enable encryption for each field, and choose a deterministic encryption scheme.
-How you do that depends on whether it's a standard field or a custom field. - For standard fields, from Setup, select Encryption Policy, and then select Encrypt Fields.
-For each field you want to encrypt, select the field name, and then choose either Deterministic-Case Sensitive or Deterministic-Case Insensitive from the Encryption Scheme list.
+9. Enable encryption for each field, and choose a deterministic encryption scheme.
+How you do that depends on whether it's a standard field or a custom field.

 To generate, destroy, export, import, and upload tenant secrets and customer-supplied key material: